redwoodjs/redwood/docs/docs/router.md

 Every Redwood project ships with a default `NotFoundPage` located in `web/src/pages/NotFoundPage`.

 But just because it's called `NotFoundPage` doesn't mean the router knows that.
-The only way the router knows which page is the `NotFoundPage` is via the `notfound` attribute, which tells the router what to render when no routes match:
+The only way the router knows which page is the `NotFoundPage` is via the `notfound` prop, which tells the router what to render when no routes match:

 ```jsx title="web/src/Routes.js"
 import { Router, Route } from '@redwoodjs/router'